shravanpradeep/shravanpradeep.github.io/news/_posts/2022-10-11-jor-viscoelasticity.md

 category: news
 tags: [publication]
 ---
 Excited to share our recent manuscript exploring the hydrodynamic origins of enhanced viscoelasticity in rough colloidal suspensions.
-The work is selected as the <i>Editor's Featured Article</i>.
+The work is selected as the <b>Editor's Featured Article</b>.